You can use many Mac functions with remote applications.

 You can keep, open, and quit a remote application from its context menu in the Dock.
 If you select Keep in Dock, the remote application icon remains in the Dock, even after you close all application windows.

-In Horizon Client 3.1 and later, you can launch a remote application by clicking its icon in the Dock.
+You can open a remote application by clicking its icon in the Dock.

-In Horizon Client 4.0 and later, you can open local files in remote applications and run remote applications from the Applications folder on your client system.
-To enable these features, see Share Access to Local Folders and Drives.
+You can open local files in remote applications and run remote applications from the Applications folder on your client system.
+To enable these features, see Share Access to Local Folders and Drives with Client Drive Redirection.

-In Horizon Client 3.2 and later, flashing Windows taskbar items are forwarded to Horizon Client.
-For example, if the remote application is an IM client and you receive a new message, a flashing red dot appears on the IM client's icon in the Dock.
+Flashing Windows taskbar items are forwarded to Horizon Client.
+For example, if the remote application is an IM client and you receive a new message, a flashing red dot appears on the IM client icon in the Dock.

 You can start voice dictation, minimize, and zoom a remote application from the menu bar.